From the makers of DNScale: PostScale -- reliable email delivery for developers. PostScale

 Does NIS2 apply to my organisation if I just use DNS, not provide it?

 Possibly.
-NIS2 covers many sectors (energy, transport, banking, health, water, digital infrastructure, public administration, manufacturing of critical products, food, postal services, etc.) and applies to medium and large entities (≥50 employees or ≥€10M turnover) in those sectors.
-If you're in scope, your supply-chain security obligations under Article 21(2)(d) extend to your DNS provider — you must verify they meet equivalent standards.
+NIS2 covers many sectors (energy, transport, banking, health, water, digital infrastructure, public administration, manufacturing of critical products, food, postal services, etc.) and applies to medium and large entities (≥50 employees or ≥€10M turnover) in those sectors, subject to national implementation details.
+If you're in scope, your supply-chain security obligations under Article 21(2)(d) extend to your DNS provider — you should document due diligence and contractual/technical controls.

 Are DNS providers explicitly named in NIS2?

 Yes.
-Annex I lists 'providers of DNS services' (alongside top-level domain name registries, internet exchange point providers, and other digital infrastructure operators) as essential entities.
-This puts DNS providers in the strictest tier — proactive supervision, mandatory incident reporting, and the highest fine ceiling.
+Annex I lists 'providers of DNS services' (alongside top-level domain name registries, internet exchange point providers, and other digital infrastructure operators) in the digital infrastructure sector.
+In many cases this places DNS providers in the essential-entity tier, but exact supervision and enforcement details depend on national implementation.

 What does a DNS provider have to report under NIS2?